Your Medicare Coverage

 In most cases, you need to obtain your enteral nutrients from a contract supplier for Medicare to help pay.
 Depending on how long you've been renting your pump, you might not need to get it from a contract supplier.

-- If you've been renting an enteral infusion pump on a continuous basis for more than 15 months, your supplier must continue to provide you with the pump as long as it's medically necessary even if the supplier isn't a contract supplier.
+- If you've been renting an enteral infusion pump on a continuous basis for at least 15 months, your supplier must continue to provide you with the pump as long as it's medically necessary even if the supplier isn't a contract supplier.
 If your current supplier isn't a contract supplier, it isn't allowed to pick up the pump from you because Medicare is still covering it.